cometaj2/huckle/README.rst

-The HCLI Internet-Draft [2] is a work in progress by the author and the current implementation leverages hal+json alongside a static form of ALPS (semantic profile) [3] to help enable widespread cross media-type support.
+The HCLI Internet-Draft [2] is a work in progress by the author and the current implementation leverages hal+json alongside a static form of ALPS semantic profile [3] to help enable widespread cross media-type support.

-Help shape huckle and HCLI on the discussion list [4] or by raising issues on github!
+Help shape huckle and HCLI on Discord [4] or by raising issues on github!

 [1] http://hcli.io